klonyyy/MCUViewer/README.md

 ### Linux:
 1. First make sure you've got GDB installed and that it's at least 12.1.
 2. Download the *.deb package and install it using:
-`sudo apt install ./STMViewer-x.y.z-Linux.deb`
+`sudo apt install ./MCUViewer-x.y.z-Linux.deb`
 All dependencies should be installed and you should be ready to go.

 Stlink users:
 - in case your STLink is not detected, please copy the `/launch/udevrules/` folder contents to your `/etc/udev/rules.d/` directory.

 ### Windows:
-1. Download and run the STMViewer installer from the releases page (right hand side menu of the main repo page).
+1. Download and run the MCUViewer installer from the releases page (right hand side menu of the main repo page).

 Stlink users:
 - make sure the STLink is in "STM32 Debug + Mass Storage + VCP" mode as for some reason "STM32 Debug + VCP" throws libusb errors on Windows.
 This needs further investigation.

-You can assign the external GPU to STMViewer for improved performance.
+You can assign the external GPU to MCUViewer for improved performance.

 ## Quick Start